Process Overview

 Types of Sanctions

-Sanctions are measures "not involving the use of armed force" (UN Charter, Article 41) and may include:
+Sanctions are measures "not involving the use of armed force" (UN Charter, Article 41) and may include restrictions on economic relations and activities, restrictions on goods and services, and restrictions on transactions with specific entities or individuals.

 Legal Implications